Skip to main content

 DOCKER_SYNC_STRATEGY=native_osx

-2. Install the docker-sync gem on the host-machine:
+4. Install the docker-sync gem on the host:

 ./sync.sh install

-1. Start docker-sync and the Laradock environment.
-Specify the services you want to run, as you would normally do with docker-compose up
+5. Start docker-sync and the environment, naming the services you want (as with docker-compose up):

 ./sync.sh up nginx mysql